 VT and VOO’s top 10 holdings primarily hold Apple, Microsoft, Amazon, Google, and Tesla.

 There is an overlap between VOO and VT that includes 506 stocks.
 Roughly 99% of VOO’s holdings are in VT, and 5% of VT’s holdings are in VOO.

 There is an overlap by weight of about 50%:

 VT has more diversification compared to VOO.

 The Vanguard Total World Stock ETF (VT) exposes investors to developed and emerging equity markets.

 The ETF holds companies in North America, Emerging Markets, and Europe.

 VT launched in 2008 and currently has an expense ratio of 0.07%.
-This expense ratio makes it a low-cost ETF to own, but not as low as VOO (0.03% expense ratio).
+This expense ratio makes it a low-cost ETF, but not as low as VOO (0.03% expense ratio).

 The cost of owning VT over VOO won’t make a significant difference since they are both low-cost ETFs.

-More importantly, is being able to achieve the asset allocation you desire. (international vs domestic).
+More important is being able to achieve the asset allocation you desire. (international vs domestic).